jupyter/help/README.md

 + Pas de problème, on a des francophones (No problem, we speak French too)!

-> ¿Pero no hablo en Inglés?
+> Pero no hablo Inglés.

-+ ¡No te preocupes, también hablamos Español!
++ No te preocupes, también hablamos Español!

 ## Reporting a bug in a Jupyter project